ONE – The shit hits the fan

 At this point a minor digression.
 I like to think of myself as a bit of a rebel at school (identity politics, small p) but the truth is that my head was in a black hole most of the time, so the injustices that are inherent in such places passed me by, (except where there was some impingement on my own civil liberties, of course – there’s none so blind as them that think they see.
 White sticks, part of the uniform, useful for beating the shit out of juniors).
 As a consequence, I only ever got six from Mark once.
 All other beatings don’t really count.
 It’s when the headmaster has to do it that you can put it on the wall.
 However, there were far worthier Lisbeth Salanders than I.

 Anyway, back to stranded.
 The human brain and its relationship to existence is a funny thing, something I hadn’t fully appreciated until that moment.
 At this point everyone and everything else almost ceased to exist.
 There was this, like, enormous expansion in my head and all my senses turned inward.
 I did catch the odd remark as people pushed by, but I am not sure if I hear them only in retrospect.
-For some incredibly strange reason the only person that comes to mind when I think of this time is Major Ben, an old biology teacher from school.
+For some incredibly strange reason the only person that comes to mind when I think of this time is Major Bennallack-Hart, Major Ben as was, an old biology teacher from school, (if you’re reading sir, why?).
 He shouted at me, living thing, responds to external stimuli, (pause) you’ve had it, mate.
 Of course, he would never say mate, he was a Major, so it was clearly a product of my imagination.
 Just goes to show the weird stuff that goes in in your head when you get caught unawares.

 Time passed and the only thing I can remember thinking is whether I should go back and look for a St John Ambulance man (it was man, then, not person) or continue to the car.
 It was a difficult decision, not least because I was terrified to move.
 Every time I inched one way or the other my heart seemed to imperceptibly quicken, threatening what I instinctively knew would be arrest.
 In the end, I realised there was no decision.
 There was no way I could get back up the stairs so it was down or nowhere.
 By this time, the crowd had gone and I was alone on the steps.

 I was familiar with feeling alone so I wasn’t phased by that.
 I boarded at a prep school and went on to Public school (minor, I might add, subsequently closed down due to colossal incompetence and ineptitude but that’s another story.
-You can find them in Wikipedia).
+You can find us in Wikipedia – OMG it’s ‘us’, not ‘they’ or ‘them’ but ‘us’, ‘we’.
+Now I am depressed).
 I wouldn’t send my kids to such a place but I have to say it helped me to not feel anything at that particular time so maybe there was something in developing a bit of emotional scar tissue.
 (Yeah, that’ll be it).

 I took the first step down.

 It’s a funny thing about good things and bad things.
 Good things are gone before you can really appreciate them.
 Bad things have a relationship with time that is hard to fathom.
-It is as if someone takes the bad thing and stretches it so that it seems to become your whole life and there is no end.
+It is as if someone takes the bad thing and stretches it so that it seems to become your whole life and there is no end, like an elastic band that never snaps.
 Add that to the fact that I was moving incredibly slowly for fear of triggering an arrest and you will understand how I now describe that walk of no more than two hundred metres as an eternity.

-Of course, I made it.
+Of course, given that I am here writing this, you will have figured that I made it.
 God knows how, but I made it.
 The eternity had passed and I managed to get into my car and slump back in the driver’s seat.
 By that time there was not a single car left in the car park, other than a dilapidated bus or coach that looked as if it hadn’t been driven since Bedrock days.
 If you are familiar with racecourse car parks you will realise just how long it must have taken me to get to my car.

 It was at this point that I realised I was totally soaked.
 Even my jumper was soaked.
 I hadn’t given it a thought before but when your heart beats extremely fast you sweat a lot.
 I had been sweating so much and for such a long time that I was literally wet through.
 I closed my eyes, Oh my God, what to do next?

 Clearly I had to do something.
 If I didn’t they would more than likely find me dead at the wheel of my car in that God-forsaken car park.
 And worst of all, not for a few days.
 The thought was chilling.
 Would I be decomposing or simply rigid?
 Would whoever found me notice?
 Or would they simply think I had just come out of double physics?
-Cue Mr Spencer.
+Cue Mr Spencer, (word of explanation: old physics teacher, the most boring bloke in the world, 250 beats a minute was nothing compared to double physics.
+Not that 250 beats a minute is boring, just mind-blowingly unbearable, cue double physics).

 Of course, I ended up doing what I’ve done all my life.
 The most stupid thing you can think of!
 I turned the key and started the engine.